Zhiyi-Zhao/Computational_biology_WUR/README.md

 - How does the ML work in general?
 How do I assess a good ML tool?

 # 9 Gene Orthology
-- Understand the difference between gene orthologs and paralogs\
+### Orthologs and Paralogs
-  - Orthologs: Sequences whose last **common ancestor** diverged at a **speciation event**, they perform the same function;
+**Orthologs**: Sequences whose last **common ancestor** diverged at a **speciation event**, they perform the same function;\
-  - Paralogs: Sequences diverged at a **duplication event** in the **same species**, they have a different function.
+**Paralogs**: Sequences diverged at a **duplication event** in the **same species**, they have a different function.

-- Use different bioinformatic approaches to infer orthologs
+### Bioinformatic approaches to infer orthologs
- - **BBH**: Gene pairs with the highest sequence identity.
+**BBH**: Gene pairs with the highest sequence identity.
-   Step 1: Forward BLAST Search：Use the "human gene of interest" as the query and perform a BLAST search against the "Mouse Genome Database."
+1. Forward BLAST Search：Use the "human gene of interest" as the query and perform a BLAST search against the "Mouse Genome Database."
 Several significant matches (black dots) are obtained, with the one with the highest score being the best hit (green dot).
 This is the mouse gene most similar to the human gene.\
-   Step 2: Reverse BLAST: Now use the mouse gene (best hit) just found as the query and perform another BLAST search against the "Human Gene Database."
+2. Reverse BLAST: Now use the mouse gene (best hit) just found as the query and perform another BLAST search against the "Human Gene Database."
 If its best hit happens to be the original human gene, then the two are considered bidirectional best hits (BBHs).

    Problem: 1. orthology is nit a 1-to-1 relationship; 2.
 Gene evolution does not always follow species evolution.
 BBH works well if gene duplications are rare, and the true ortholog of each gene is not missing.

    Whole-genome duplications are common in plants and limit the utility of BBH(A complementary strategy to infer orthology: Synteny)

- - **Synteny**: shared order and orientation of a string of multiple genes and their closest counterparts in a related genome.
+**Synteny**: shared order and orientation of a string of multiple genes and their closest counterparts in a related genome.
 Genes in same order tend to correspond.

- - **DELTA-BLAST**: Domain-Enhanced Lookup Time Accelerated BLAST. queries the conserved domain database.
+**DELTA-BLAST**: Domain-Enhanced Lookup Time Accelerated BLAST. queries the conserved domain database.
 Structures persist longer than sequence identity.

 # 10 Multiple Sequence Alignments & Phylogeny
-- Why MSA are performed
+### Why MSA are performed
   - Allows genome annotation(domains/orthologs)
-  - Good for finding important conserved amino acid and nuvleotide positions
+  - Good for finding important conserved amino acid and nucleotide positions
   - Can be used to build advanced statistical models or patterns(PSI-BLAST, PSSM, HMM)
   - Difference can be used to study evolutionary relationships

-- Describe multiple criteria and strategies used to select sequences for MSA and phylogenetic trees
+### Describe multiple criteria and strategies used to select sequences for MSA and phylogenetic trees
   - Sequences must be homologous
   - Sequences must align globally
   - Should have same domains in same order

-- Explain the general procedure used to generate phylogenetic trees
+### Explain the general procedure used to generate phylogenetic trees
   1. retrieving sequences: Swissprot/Uniprot--function; Reference protein database--species of interest;
   2. Measure sequence similarity;
   3. Tree building: WPGMA/UPGMA/Neighbor Joining;
   4. Testing tree accuracy: Bootstrap

-- Describe a statistical process used to determine the reliability of phylogenetic trees--Bootstrap
+## Bootstrap-- a statistical process used to determine the reliability of phylogenetic trees
   1. Columns of MSAs are randomly sampled to generate different sequences of the same length and composition;
   2. For each replicate, a tree is built;
   3. Repeat steps 1-2 many times
   4. Bootstrap values = macthing replicates/total replicates

 # 11 Basics of protein folding
-- Bonds types:
+### Bonds types
 - Covalent bonds
 - Non-covalent interactions:
     1. Electrostatic interactions
     2. Hydrogen bonds
     3. Van der Waals forces
     4. Hydrophobic interactions

-- Why does a protein fold?
+### Why does a protein fold?
 Covalent and non-covalent bonds reduce $\Delta G$

+### Dihedral angles
-- Dihedral angles: the only reasonable movements are around the Ca-N($\phi$) bond and the Ca-C bond($\psi$).
+The only reasonable movements are around the Ca-N($\phi$) bond and the Ca-C bond($\psi$).
 A Ramachandran plot shows which phi and psi angles are typically found

 # 12 3D protein structures

 - Primary structure: the sequence
 - Secondary structure:
-  1. $\alpha$-helices, Often negative amino acid near N-terminus, positive near C-terminus;
+  1. **$\alpha$-helices**, Often negative amino acid near N-terminus, positive near C-terminus;
-  2. $\beta$-strands, bulky aromatic side-chains fit well in strands, and beta-branched residues are very suitable for beta-sheets;
+  2. **$\beta$-strands**, bulky aromatic side-chains fit well in strands, and beta-branched residues are very suitable for beta-sheets;
+  3. **$\beta$-sheets**, a $\beta$-sheets consist of at least two $\beta$-strands interacting with each other.
+R-groups of neighbouring residues within one beta-strand point in opposite directions.
+R-groups of neighbouring residues on adjacent beta-strands point in the same direction;
-  3. turns: connect the secondary structure elements;
+  4. **turns**: connect the secondary structure elements, its a special structures that allow for chain reversal;
-  4. loops;
+  5. **loops**;
 - Tertiary structure: Interactions between the secondary structure elements to form the structured protein subunit.
 - Quaternary structure: Multiple protein subunits together form a quaternary protein structure